 Yes!
 Take whatever you won’t eat and lay them down in a baking dish.
 Add in the extra sauce around the shells.
 Cover and wrap tightly in aluminum foil and tuck into freezer for up to three months.

-To cook place wrapped in foil in oven at 350 degrees for around 45 minutes.
+To cook place wrapped in foil in the oven at 350 degrees for around 45 minutes.
 Remove aluminum foil, top with cheese and finish baking till golden brown and bubbly.

 Have you tried stuffed shells in Ninja Foodi before?